 Once a state of emergency is declared, California Penal Code § 396 prohibits "excessive and unjustified increases" on a range of basic goods and services.
 Barring justification, an excessive increase is an increase of more than 10 percent above the price charged by the person in question for the same goods or services immediately before the declaration of emergency.
 In addition, a seller who didn't offer a particular product prior to the emergency cannot sell that product "...for more than 50% greater than..." what the product cost the seller.
 (Cal.
 Penal Code § 396.)

-Most household items that people buy for use primarily for personal, family, or household purposes are protected.
+Most household items that people buy for use for personal, family, or household purposes are protected under California's price gouging laws.
 Goods specifically listed are:

 The anti-gouging law protects most services that would be essential during or after a disaster: